MAG (video game): Reception

-MAG has received generally positive reviews.
-According to Metacritic, the game stands at a 76.
-GameTrailers gave the game praise for its large multiplayer and inventive level-up system, giving the game an 8.2/10.
-G4 gave it 4 out of 5 stars saying it is a good addition to the PlayStation 3's library.
-IGN US gave the game a rating of 7.0/10, complaining about bugs, stiff animations, unbalanced factions and overall lack of content and polish for the price.
-IGN UK gave it 7.6/10 and complained about the same problems.
-GameSpot gave it a rating of 8/10, praising the well-integrated command structure, but complaining about technical awkwardness.
+At the time of release, the game received "generally favorable reviews" according to the review aggregation website Metacritic.
+GameTrailers gave the game praise for its large multiplayer and inventive level-up system.
+G4 gave the game four out of five, saying that it was a good addition to the PlayStation 3's library.
+IGN US complained about bugs, stiff animations, unbalanced factions and overall lack of content and polish for the price.
+IGN UK complained about the same problems.
+GameSpot praised the well-integrated command structure, but complained about technical awkwardness.